pic(1) — Linux manual page

 would avoid this.
 To give the vbox a positive height and a depth

-of zero (as used by LaTeX's graphics.sty, for example), define
+of zero (as used by LaTeX's graphics.sty, for example) define the

 \def\gpicbox#1{%